Mohamed-Adel17/ITI-GraduationProject-CareerRoute/Documents/contracts/User-Profile-Endpoints.md

 - Extract user ID from JWT token claims
 - Validate all provided fields
 - Update only the fields that are provided in request
+- **Note**: `careerInterests` are NOT updated via this endpoint - use dedicated Skills endpoint
+- **Skills Integration**: Join user's UserSkills to get careerInterests with full SkillDto structure in response
 - Return updated user data

 ---